The Price Of Popeyes' Cajun Style Turkey Makes It An Affordable Main Course

-While customers have been able to preorder the cajun-spiced turkey since Oct.
-10, you're going have to make moves on grabbing one if you haven't already, since they're only available while supplies last.
-The brand says the Cajun style turkey costs $39.99, and for that price, you'll get for a bird that's been rubbed with Louisiana-style seasoning, which add some spice to the classic holiday entree.
+While customers have been able to preorder the cajun-spiced turkey since mid-October, you're gonna have to make moves on grabbing one if you haven't already, since they're only available while supplies last.
+As for the price tag, the brand says the Cajun Style Turkey starts at $39.99, and for that price, you'll get a bird that's been rubbed with Louisiana-style seasoning, adding some spice to the classic holiday entree.

-The precooked offering means all you have to do is heat it up before serving.
+The pre-cooked offering means all you have to do is heat it up before serving.
 Popeyes says before heating, you should remove all outer packaging and reserve the juices.
 Then, pour the juices on the bird when you have it in a large roasting pan.
 Cook the bird at 300 degrees Fahrenheit for between two and two-and-a-half hours, until the internal temperature is 140 degrees.
 The turkey will be between 13-16 pounds once it's cooked.
 Let it rest 20 minutes before carving, and violá!
-You've got a Cajun style turkey.
+You've got Popeyes' Cajun Style Turkey.